Muskan-Kumari013/Playwright-TS-Cucumber/README.md

 **Run UI Tests:**
 The UI tests are executed using Playwright and Cucumber to test the frontend functionality.
-To run the UI tests, use the following command: npm run test_ui
+To run the UI tests, use the following command:
+--npm run test_ui
 This command will execute all the UI test cases defined in the features/ folder under the UI test suite.
 It runs through different browsers and generates a detailed report, capturing all the necessary test steps and failures.

 **Run API Tests:**

 The API tests are executed to test the backend API endpoints.
-To run the API tests, use the following command: npm run test_api
+To run the API tests, use the following command:
+--npm run test_api
 This command will execute all the API test cases defined in the features/ folder under the API test suite.
 The tests interact with the backend and validate the correctness and expected behavior of the API endpoints.

 **Run Performance Tests:**

 The performance tests are executed using k6 to test how the application behaves under load and stress.
-To run the performance tests, use the following command: npm run test_performance
+To run the performance tests, use the following command:
+--npm run test_performance
 This command will execute performance test scripts defined in the src/test/k6/ folder.
 The tests simulate a certain number of users interacting with the application and measure the performance metrics.